Natural Remedies for Menopause

 Regular Exercise

-Engaging in regular physical activity, such as aerobic exercises, strength training, or yoga, can alleviate symptoms like weight gain, insomnia, and mood disturbances.
-Aim for at least 150 minutes of moderate-intensity exercise per week
+Regular physical activity, such as aerobic exercises, strength training, or yoga, can alleviate symptoms like weight gain, insomnia, and mood disturbances.
+Aim for at least 150 minutes of moderate-intensity exercise per week.

 Stress Management